IlliniGRC/GestureRobotController/notebook/eric/README.md

 ![WT901_UART](WT901_UART.jpg)

-The chip can also use the `SCL` and `SDA` pins to communicate with outside with IIC protocol.IIC communication is also possible, but the script depends on Arduino right now since it is hard to find and use USB to IIC devices.
+The chip can also use the `SCL` and `SDA` pins to communicate with outside with IIC protocol.
+IIC communication is possible, but the script depends on Arduino right now since it is hard to find and use USB to IIC devices.

 ### WT901 IIC